Skip to Content

 Yosemite National Park is approximately a 4-hour drive from San Francisco, so it’s a great weekend away from the city if you’re based there or visiting San Francisco (and you can always add it on a road trip from LA to San Francisco!)

-➤ If you’re coming from San Francisco, there’s also the option to join a 2-day Yosemite tour from the city for a no-hassle experience.
+➤ If you’re coming from San Francisco, there’s the option to join a 2-Day Yosemite National Park Tour from San Francisco for a no-hassle experience.
 This 2-day tour includes accommodation and transportation, as well as hikes and introductory tours to the most iconic points in the park.

 Where to Stay in Yosemite